iisacc-Justmoong/Vincent/docs/app_structure.md

 ### `Main.qml`

-- Declares the root `Kirigami.ApplicationWindow` with fixed initial dimensions and title.
+- Declares a `Controls.ApplicationWindow` with fixed initial dimensions and title.
 - Stores a reference to the active canvas page for cross-component coordination.
-- Initializes the `pageStack` with `PainterCanvasPage` and exposes the page instance via the `pageReady` signal.
+- Instantiates `PainterCanvasPage` as the lone content item and exposes the page instance via the `pageReady` signal.

 ### `PainterCanvasPage.qml`

-- Extends `Kirigami.Page` to host the main drawing surface.
+- Extends `Controls.Page` to host the main drawing surface.
 - Maintains the user-facing state (`brushColor`, `brushSize`, `toolMode`, and color `palette`).
 - Emits `pageReady` when the component loads to let `Main.qml` grab a pointer.
 - Provides imperative helpers (`newCanvas`, `clearCanvas`, `saveCanvasAs`, `openImage`, `adjustBrush`) that wrap the lower-level `DrawingSurface` API.
 - Instantiates the `CanvasToolBar` as the page header and wires its signals back into the page state.
 - Hosts the `DrawingSurface` inside a `Rectangle`, forwarding brush parameters and listening for scroll-wheel-driven size changes.
-- Includes a floating Kirigami menu button that opens the global drawer when available.

 ### `CanvasToolBar.qml`

-- Implements a hybrid toolbar/global drawer using Qt Quick Controls and Kirigami.
+- Implements the horizontal toolbar purely with Qt Quick Controls.
 - Exposes signals for high-level actions (new, open, save, clear) and tool adjustments (brush size, tool selection, palette picks).
 - Provides `Dialogs.FileDialog` instances for open/save flows, including extension inference when a filename lacks a suffix.
 - Presents quick-access buttons, tool toggles, a size slider with increment/decrement buttons, and a color palette repeater that highlights the active swatch.
-- Exposes the `Kirigami.GlobalDrawer` via `globalDrawer` for external visibility toggling.

 ### `DrawingSurface.qml`